abhiwand/atk/python/intelanalytics/doc/source/ad_inst_IA.rst

 Add EPEL Repository
 ===================
-Before trying to install the epel repo run the following command to see if it's already available on the machines you will be installing Intel Analytics on.
+Before trying to install the EPEL repo run the following command to see if it's already available on the machines you will be installing Intel Analytics on.
 ::

     sudo yum repolist